 We’re about 90% certain that New York City is a virtual simulation designed to test everyone’s patience - so it makes sense that nothing here is perfect.
 Apartments are either offensively priced or so small that you can’t stand upright and have a complete thought, and worthwhile restaurants tend to fall on a spectrum between impossible to get into and a little bit boring.
 There are, of course, exceptions, and Adda is one of them.

 Adda is a neighborhood restaurant in Long Island City focused on regional Indian home cooking, and it checks a large number of boxes on our Ideal Restaurant Checklist.
-The food is good enough to travel for, but nothing costs more than $20, and it’s BYOB.
+The food is good enough to travel for, for example, and nothing costs more than $20.
 The only real catch is that it’s stuck between a busy stretch of Queens Boulevard and a big overpass that looks like the future setting of a zombie apocalypse.
 But a meal here is still worth seeking out.

 The menu isn’t long, but it covers a lot of ground.
 Yes, there’s garlic naan and saag paneer, but there’s also goat brains, deep-fried kale, and cauliflower covered in sheets of melted cheese.
 And if you want something bigger, there are curries and rice dishes that will make you consider investing in real estate across the street.
 The goat biryani is especially impressive - with a thin cap of dough that keeps all the steam inside until a server carves it open at your table - and the creamy butter chicken tastes and smells so good, you’ll want to go online and find a butter-chicken-scented candle for your home.